Tips for USB pen drives

 convert u: /fs:ntfs

-But XP's CONVERT creates a NTFS with a cluster size of 512 Bytes when the FAT clusters are not 4K aligned.
+But XP's CONVERT creates a NTFS with a cluster size of 512 Bytes if the FAT clusters are not 4K aligned.
 If the drive is FAT formatted under XP, then the clusers are 4K aligned and XP's CONVERT works fine.
 W2K's CONVERT seems to creates 512 Bytes clusters in any case.

 By means of HD Tune you can check the read access times.
 Here a screenshot of the bad example 'Corsair Flash Voyager' (2GB) - have a look at the yellow dots above the diagram...